 Compared with the invisible Tea Ceremony, Tea Art is tangible.
-Mentioned above, the expression of Tea Ceremony is through making tea, drinking tea, etc. These actions are included in Tea Art.
+Mentioned above, the expression of Tea Ceremony is through making tea, enjoying tea, etc. These actions are included in Tea Art.

 Strictly speaking, Tea Art includes choosing tea, choosing water, making/brewing tea, tea sets and choosing an appropriate environment for drinking tea.

-- Choosing tea: to learn tea art, the first step is mastering the classification, the characteristics, the production process of tea, and the knowledge of identification, storage, and selection of tea.
+Choosing tea: to learn tea art, the first step is mastering the classification, the characteristics, even the production process of the tea, and the knowledge of identification and storage of the tea.

-- Choosing water: tea must come from the water.
-The quality, amount, and temperature of the water are very important factors affecting the taste of tea.
+Choosing water: tea must come from the water.
+The quality, amount, and temperature of the water are very important factors affecting the fragrance and taste of the tea.

-- Making/Brewing tea: the time and frequency of making tea vary greatly, which is related to the type of tea, the temperature of water and the amount of tea leaves.
+Making/Brewing tea: the time and frequency of making tea are very different, which is related to the type of tea, the temperature of the water, and the amount of tea leaves.

-- Tea sets: the material of the tea sets will affect the taste of tea as well, because different tea sets have different thermal conductivity.
-Besides, the shape and the appearance of the tea sets are also important to express tea art.
+Tea sets: the material of the tea sets will affect the fragrance and taste of the tea as well, because different tea sets have different thermal conductivity.
+Besides, the shape and the appearance of the tea sets are also important to express the Tea Art.

-- Choosing environment: different environments for making tea will create different themes and effects.
+Choosing environment: different environments for enjoying tea will create different themes and artistic conception.
 The literati pursue quietness and elegance; the nobles pursue luxury and nobility.

-In conclusion, Tea Art is a visible form of expression of the Tea Ceremony.
+In conclusion, Tea Art is a visible form of the expression of the Tea Ceremony.

 3. Tea Virtue

 Tea Virtue refers to the virtue of tea itself.
-Based on a famous book called <A hundred Couplets of Tea>, Tea Virtue includes eight kinds of virtue:
+Based on a famous book called <A hundred Couplets of Tea>, Tea Virtue includes eight kinds of virtues: